How to Complete and File Forms 1094-B and 1095-B for ACA Information-Reporting Purposes

 Step 7: Furnish Individual Statements to Employees

 To fulfill the individual notice requirement, an employer may furnish a copy of Form 1095-B to the responsible individual named on the form.
 The individual statements must be furnished by January 31 of the year following the calendar year to which the form relates.
 If the due date falls on a nonbusiness day (i.e., Saturday, Sunday or legal holiday), the due date is the next business day.
+Note that for 2016 information reported in 2017 only, the deadline is extended to March 2, 2017.

 An employer may truncate SSNs or TINs by showing only the last four digits and replacing the first five digits with Xs or asterisks.
 EINs may also be truncated.
 Truncation is not allowed on forms filed with the IRS, however.